MSIA/mlds400group13/README.md

 To do list: we want to do more EDA in python jupyter notebook as Alice taught in class.
 We also want to decide a research topic and start the project proposal first.

 ## Nov 3
-This week, we picked some potential topics and tried to test them out if those topics work.
+In the current week, we have undertaken an exploratory phase aimed at identifying promising research topics.
+Our objective is to rigorously evaluate the suitability of these topics through the application of various machine learning methodologies.
+The primary focus of our efforts is to assess the credibility of these methodologies and their ability to provide comprehensive and explanatory results.

 **Topics:**
-1. Predict the future sales volume and price of a specific item in a particular store, or based on its brand (or department), in order to provide stocking and pricing strategies.
+1. Predict the future sales volume and price of a specific item in a particular store, or based on its brand (or department), in order to provide stocking and pricing strategies. (retail demand forecasting research question)
-2. Seasonality of the store sales in different state saledate, supply chain management, in different type of product
+2. Seasonality of the store sales in different state saledate, supply chain management, in different type of product (consumer behavior research question)
-3. Return and purchase rate of different products
+3. Return and purchase rate of different products-binary (customer satisfaction research question)
-4. Inflation trends through years in stores by different products
+4. Inflation trends through years in stores by different products-original price/sales price (economical research question)

 **EDA for Topic 1:**
 Select the store that has the highest profit in each state, then draw a graph to show the discounts, sales price, or quantity of each item.